 Things happen – and they typically come with a big price tag attached.
 Don’t let something unexpected throw your family for a financial loop.
 Set aside some of your total assets for emergencies.
 If you don’t have anything to set aside, this is the first thing you’re saving for.
-Your family should ideally have 3-6 months worth of basic living expenses (rent/mortgage, bills, food, etc.) set aside in case of job loss, disaster, accident, etc. Also consider over-budgeting a little each month if possible to afford some room for rising prices, unexpected needs, and extra savings.
+Your family should ideally have 3-6 months worth of basic living expenses (rent/mortgage, bills, food, etc.) set aside in case of job loss, disaster, accident, or other untoward incidents.
+Also consider over-budgeting a little each month if possible to afford some room for rising prices, unexpected needs, and extra savings.

 6. Get Insurance